Ferrari Lampredi engine

 The Ferrari Lampredi engine was a naturally aspirated all aluminum 60° V12 engine produced between 1950 and 1959.
 Inline-4 and Inline-6 variants for racing were derived from it.

 Aurelio Lampredi designed a number of racing engines for Ferrari.
 He was brought on to hedge the company's bets with a different engine family than the small V12s designed by Gioacchino Colombo.
 Variants of his design powered the company to a string of world championships in the 1950s.
-All were quickly abandoned, however, with the Dino V6 and V8 taking the place of the fours and sixes and evolution of the older Colombo V12 continuing as the company's preeminent V12.
+All were quickly abandoned due to changing engine displacement sizes (because, starting in 1958, the sports regulations required sport cars to have engines within 3 litres), with the Dino V6 and V8 taking the place of the fours and sixes and evolution of the older Colombo V12 continuing as the company's preeminent V12.

 V12

 275

-After little luck in Formula One with the supercharged Colombo V12, Ferrari moved to natural aspiration.
+After little luck in Formula One with the supercharged Colombo V12, Ferrari returned to natural aspiration.
 The task of creating the new V12 for Formula One use fell to Aurelio Lampredi, who designed a 3.3 L (3322 cc) unit, with bore centres at 108 mm apart, for 275 S and 275 F1.
 The SOHC, 2-valve engine debuted in 275 S, as a test bed, with three Weber 40DCF carburettors, developing 270 PS and was soon upgraded with 42DCF Webers for 300 PS for F1.